 In a special way, the tutor of TMP of Mathematics at TTC level should have a firm understanding of mathematical concepts and technological pedagogical content knowledge of Mathematics at primary and secondary levels.
 He/she should be qualified in Mathematics Education and have a firm ethical conduct.
 The tutor should possess the qualities of a good facilitator, organizer, problem solver, listener and adviser.
 He/she is required to have basic skills and competence of guidance and counseling as students may come to him/her for advice.

 5. SYLLABUS UNITS

-5.1 Mathematics Teaching Methods and Practice syllabus units for year One
+5.1 Mathematics TMP syllabus for year One

 5.1.1 Key competencies at the end of year One